DiegoMicaelvs/aplicativo-grp-santana-pix-2/replit.md

 ## Recent Changes

+### 2025-02-03 - Withdrawal System Improvements
+- Removed restrictive PIX key validation that required exact match with profile
+- Users can now use any valid PIX key for withdrawals
+- Removed CPF validation that forced users to use only their registered CPF
+- Improved user experience allowing flexibility in withdrawal requests

 ### 2025-02-03 - Simplified Company Selection for Non-Admin Users
 - Modified new referral page to show only "Kong Pix" for non-admin users
 - Admin users retain full company selection capabilities